camilouribebotta/visual-essays/docs/help.md

 ### ve-image

 Associates an image with a text element.
 The directive provides the ability to define 3 versions of the image URL, the normal URL (`url`), an IIIF URL (`iiif-url`) or an IIIF manifest URL (`manifest`).
-The `iiif-url` and/or `manifest` attributes should be used for images that
+The `iiif-url` and/or `manifest` attributes should be used for images with existing IIIF service links or manifests.
+If not, use the `url` attribute and IIIF manifests will be automatically created by the visual essay service.

-#### data-image attributes
+#### ve-image attributes

-- __id__:  The directive ID.
-If specified this should be globally unique within the essay.
-If not specified a value will automatically be generated.
 - __title__:  The title attribute is used for the image caption.
 Markdown text formatting is supported in the title allowing for italicized and bold text.
-- __data-url__:  The URL to the default version of the image.
+- __url__:  The URL to the source version of the image.
 - __data-thumbnail__:  The URL to a thumbnail sized version of the image.
 If this is not provided the default version of the imaged will be scaled when a thumbnail is needed.
 - __data-hires__:  The URL to the best version of the image.
 This version will be used in the high resolution image viewers and automatically converted to IIIF format (and cached) for zooming and panning.
 - __data-fit__:  This attribute defines how an image will be scaled or cropped in the image viewer window.
 Possible values for this attribute are